Updated: Jul 14

 2. Your child's emotions

 Behind anger, aggression, and opposition are a storm of emotions.
-Kids with ADHD do not have the ability to self-soothe, and often their emotions feel overwhelming.
+Kids with ADHD do not have the ability to recognize their emotions or self-soothe - and often their emotions feel overwhelming.
 When your child's impulse to avoid pain kicks in, they'll do everything possible to avoid what's causing them to feel uncomfortable.
-Putting more pressure on your child at this moment makes them feel even more overwhelmed and misunderstood.
+Reacting to your child's emotions, or punishing your child at this moment makes them feel even more overwhelmed and misunderstood.

 3. Your child's awareness